FRRouting/frr/doc/user/bgp.rst

 Capability Negotiation
 ======================

 When adding IPv6 routing information exchange feature to BGP.
 There were some proposals. :abbr:`IETF (Internet Engineering Task Force)` :abbr:`IDR ( Inter Domain Routing)` :abbr:`IDR ( Inter Domain Routing)` adopted a proposal called Multiprotocol Extension for BGP.
 The specification is described in :rfc:`2283`.
 The protocol does not define new protocols.
 It defines new attributes to existing BGP.
 When it is used exchanging IPv6 routing information it is called BGP-4+.
 When it is used for exchanging multicast routing information it is called MBGP.

 *bgpd* supports Multiprotocol Extension for BGP.
 So if remote peer supports the protocol, *bgpd* can exchange IPv6 and/or multicast routing information.

 Traditional BGP did not have the feature to detect remote peer's capabilities, e.g. whether it can handle prefix types other than IPv4 unicast routes.
-This was a big problem using Multiprotocol Extension for BGP to operational network. @cite{RFC2842, Capabilities Advertisement with BGP-4} adopted a feature called Capability Negotiation. *bgpd* use this Capability Negotiation to detect the remote peer's capabilities.
+This was a big problem using Multiprotocol Extension for BGP to operational network.
+:rfc:`2842` adopted a feature called Capability Negotiation. *bgpd* use this Capability Negotiation to detect the remote peer's capabilities.
 If the peer is only configured as IPv4 unicast neighbor, *bgpd* does not send these Capability Negotiation packets (at least not unless other optional BGP features require capability negotation).

 By default, FRR will bring up peering with minimal common capability for the both sides.
 For example, local router has unicast and multicast capabilitie and remote router has unicast capability.
 In this case, the local router will establish the connection with unicast only capability.
 When there are no common capabilities, FRR sends Unsupported Capability error and then resets the connection.

 If you want to completely match capabilities with remote peer.
 Please use *strict-capability-match* command.

 .. index:: neighbor PEER strict-capability-match
 .. clicmd:: neighbor PEER strict-capability-match